SecretFoundation/docs/development/secret-cli/account.md

 If you pass `--gas=auto`, the gas supply is automatically estimated before transaction execution.

 Inaccurate gas estimates may occur in-between the end of the simulation and the actual execution of a transaction.
 An adjustment needs to be applied on top of the original estimate for the transaction to be broadcasted successfully.
-Adjustment are controlled via the `--gas-adjustment` flag, with a default value of 1.0.
+Adjustments are controlled via the `--gas-adjustment` flag, with a default value of 1.0.

 To view updated balances of origin and destination accounts use: